martahil/CoffeeDeliveryChallenge02/README.md

 ## Figma Design

-The design for the Coffee Delivery website was based on the following Figma file: https://www.figma.com/design/5yT9ZzZmRQRS4yivGGB3pl/Coffee-Delivery-%E2%80%A2-Desafio-React/duplicate
+The design for the Coffee Delivery website was based on the following Figma file:<br>
+https://www.figma.com/design/5yT9ZzZmRQRS4yivGGB3pl/Coffee-Delivery-%E2%80%A2-Desafio-React/duplicate

 ## Challenge Information

 This project was built to fulfill the challenge of the ReactJS course from RocketSeat.
-Instructions can be found here: https://efficient-sloth-d85.notion.site/Desafio-02-Coffee-Delivery-30e42a21fdb44b09a85244fc2c3dbdf9
+Instructions can be found here:<br>
+https://efficient-sloth-d85.notion.site/Desafio-02-Coffee-Delivery-30e42a21fdb44b09a85244fc2c3dbdf9